Dyscalculia: When Numbers are Hard to Define

 There are strategies that can be used to help an individual with dyscalculia.
 A teacher or parent accommodating an individual may do the following:

 Dyscalculia is not the most common learning disability out there.
-It's rarely used - and is preferred not be used by psychologists and special educators because of its lack of any clear, measurable criteria.
-Still, this condition exists, even if it is not truly understood.
+It's rarely used - and is preferred not be used by psychologists and special educators because of its lack of clear, measurable criteria.
+Still, this condition exists, despite not being fully understood.

 .
 West Virginia University, "Dyscalculia (or Dyscalcula)" Retrieved 2009: www.as.wvu.edu/~scidis/dyscalcula